kwaiman/API_ACS_data_request/README.md

 ## 5. Run the Jupyter Notebook
 ### Notebook for using API to Pull the Data from ACS in US Census Bureau
-Follow along the markdowns in the notebook *acs_data_pull.ipynb* to query the data for the male population in Chicagoland (Chicago Metropolitan Area) by age and race by inputting the year desired (the latest is 2019).
+Follow along the markdowns in the notebook *acs_data_pull.ipynb* to query the data for the male population in Chicago city by age and race by inputting the year desired (the latest is 2019).
+The notebook also demonstrates how to query the data for other American cities.

 ### Notebook for cross-validating the results
 The notebook *data_cross_validation_CDC_wonder.ipynb* contains the dataset downloaded from the CDS Wonder Database for cross-validating the results from the API data pull, follow along the markdowns to query the dataset for reference point check to ensure that the data results from the API data pull is sensible.